-Tropical medicine doctors treat patients with a wide range of tropical infections including malaria and hepatitis.
+Tropical medicine doctors treat patients with a range of tropical infections including malaria and hepatitis.
 They diagnose, investigate and manage imported infection.

-Tropical diseases are defined as those that are found in the tropics, in the tropical area around the equator.
-They are usually diseases that thrive in humid and/or hot conditions, especially in areas with poor financial resources.
+Tropical diseases are found in the tropical area around the equator and thrive in humid and/or hot conditions, especially in poorer areas.
+They are very wide-ranging and include:

 - malaria – caused by disease-carrying mosquitoes

-- amoebic dysentery and liver abscesses
+- amoebic dysentery

 - dengue fever – caused by a specific mosquito